 Other recent compositions focused on social justice themes include the mini-opera Trigger, which features a woman’s response to domestic violence; A Curious Incident with the Queen, which uses a children’s story to explore economic oppression and political powerlessness; and Gaslight Variations, a solo for microtonal flute with glissando head joint that treats thematic variation as an analogy for the phenomena of gaslighting.
 Upcoming projects include a song cycle inspired by Slavic mythology and an opera about the gorgons.

 Jessica is currently an Assistant Professor of Composition and Theory at the University of Utah.
 She previously was the Chair of Academic Studies and Composition at The Hartt Community School, where she also directed the Hartt Preparatory Academy.
 She has taught at The Hartt School, Central Connecticut State University, Eastern Connecticut State University, and Baruch College.

 Highly involved in the new music community as a concert organizer and music educator, Rudman is a co-founder of Teaching Composition: A Symposium on Music Composition Pedagogy.
 She also volunteers with SCI and CMS, as well as the Women Composers Festival of Hartford, where she runs the student workshop.

-As a theorist, Ms. Rudman has presented papers on Ligeti and Zwilich at meetings of the New England Conference of Music Theorists (NECMT), the West Coast Conference of Music Theory and Analysis, the National Student Electronic Music Event, and various SCI regional conferences.
+As a theorist, Jessica has presented papers on Ligeti and Zwilich at meetings of the New England Conference of Music Theorists (NECMT), the West Coast Conference of Music Theory and Analysis, the National Student Electronic Music Event, and various SCI regional conferences.
 She has also presented research on the Greek Genera at the European Music Analysis Conference in 2014.